Ping-Hsuan-Yu/19bistro/README.md

 * Show real-time weather
 * Show date and festival
 * Chatroom
-* Links to page of menus, games, treat you drinks and quizzes
+* Links to page of menus, games, treat you drinks and quiz

 ## Menu